 No 1.
-The process of developing the strategic planning document
+The process of developing the strategic planning document quantifiability of the key results and began writing down ideas for the new strategic planning document.

 During the preparation of the former strategic planning document, we made several major changes, which are still in the process of being developed.
 Therefore, we do not change the mission, the vision, and the values of the Seminary.
 We want to proceed in the direction we have chosen.